cryptexfinance/contracts/docs/IVaultHandler.md

 P = TCAP Token Price
 A = Amount to Mint
 cp = Collateral Price
-r = Minimun Ratio for Liquidation
+r = Minimum Ratio for Liquidation
 Is only divided by 100 as eth price comes in wei to cancel the additional 0s

 ### `requiredLiquidationTCAP(uint256 _vaultId) → uint256 amount` (public)